Tigers: Joker Marchant Stadium, Lakeland

 The exterior of the ballpark is modeled after Churchill Downs, the famous Louisville racetrack, complete with a fountain and rows of parking that are named after former Twins greats such as Bert Blyleven, Tony Oliva, Harmon Killebrew, Jim Kaat, Kirby Puckett and Kent Hrbek.

 Fans looking to get some sun can head to nearby Fort Myers Beach, or drive across the causeway to Sanibel Island or Captiva Island.
-Another popular area is Fort Myers' historic downtown, which has 69 historic buildings featuring various shops and restaurants.
+Another popular area is Fort Myers' historic downtown district, featuring historic buildings with various shops and restaurants.

-A mere eight miles away is Boston's ballpark that opened in 2012.
-Inside it resembles Fenway Park, complete with a Green Monster wall in left field upon which fans can sit, just as they can in Boston.
+A mere eight miles away is Boston's ballpark, informally dubbed Fenway South.
+It opened in 2012 and inside it resembles Fenway Park, complete with a Green Monster wall in left field upon which fans can sit, just as they do in Boston.
 The rest of the outfield is constructed to resemble Fenway as well.

 Tradition is everywhere, including a Ted Williams statue just outside the ballpark, and glossy photos inside the main concourse that chronicle the greatest moments in Red Sox history.